kasna-cloud/dataflow-fsi-example/README.md

 A deep-dive on the problem domain, data science and model creation are in Jupyter notebooks which you can run yourself, or view right here on github:
 * [Example Data Exploration](./notebooks/example_data_exploration.ipynb)
 * [Example TFX Model Training](./notebooks/example_tfx_training_pipeline.ipynb)

+Be sure to view the [blog](./docs/BLOG.md) for a detailed walk-through of the solution.

 ## Repo Layout